aquatix/dammit.nl/content/posts/link-cybercrime-2000.md

 Tags: communication, tech, web
 Link: https://archive.org/details/gov.ntis.ava20958vnb2.01

 Great archive footage from the famous year 2000, about how to deal with hackers, crackers, phone phreaks.
-Also, great trip down memory lane with the hardware tour in the virtual tour.
+Also, great trip down memory lane with the hardware tour in the virtual tour, seen in the first part, from about 34:30 on.

 > This program examines the investigation and supervision of defendants and offenders who may have used computers or connected devices in the commission of a crime.
 It highlights emerging cyber crime trends in the federal system and describes cyber-specific cyber-techniques and their cyber-implications.